ndw/sshtunnel/README.md

-In other words, the “AWS” tunnel above will connect port 9100 on `localhost` to port 8000 on `ec2-1-2-3-4.amazonaws.com`, logging into `aws` as `ec2-user` using the specified private key.
+In other words, the “AWS” tunnel above will connect port 9100 on `localhost` to port 8000 on `ec2-1-2-3-4.amazonaws.com`, logging into AWS as `ec2-user` using the specified private key.
 After which, pointing your browser at `http://localhost:9100` will act as though it was pointing at `http://ec2-1-2-3-4.amazonaws.com:8000`, even though that port is not accessible directly.

 If there are multiple params, all of the tunnels will be started.

-Note: you can alias the host names in `~/.ssh/config`.

 ## Usage